Navient settlement: Will my student loans be forgiven? - NewsBreak

 There were six lawsuits against Navient, with 39 states signed on.
 The loans, being private, are different from more familiar student loans received through the system operated by the U.S. government, the Free Application for Federal Student Aid.
 Unlike FAFSA loans, the Navient private loans were not backed by the federal government.

-So, who is eligible for student loan forgiveness?Expensive eggs: Learn why prices will likely jump in 2022
+So, who is eligible for student loan forgiveness?Crowley woman charged with setting house on fire with child inside

 The students who may benefit from this settlement had to take out loans to go to for-profit colleges such as ITT Technical Institute (closed permanently in 2016 after declaring bankruptcy) and the Art Institute (some campuses still in operation).